 Essaouira (pronounced 'Essa - weera') is a lovely, traditional coastal town.
-It has in recent years become a bit more of a resort with a new golf course, some larger hotels and much work on the town's buildings and streets and general infrastructure; so there are now more visitor facilities than ever.
-This does mean, of course, that for some it has lost a little of its small world charm but we still think it easily merits a night or two on any fly-drive itinerary or as part of our Classic Three Centre Holiday with Marakech and the Atlas Mountains.
+It has in recent years become more of a resort with a golf course, larger hotels and much work on the town's buildings and streets and general infrastructure; so there are now more visitor facilities than ever.
+This does mean, of course, that for some it has lost a little of its small world charm but we still think it easily merits a night or two on any fly-drive itinerary or as part of our Classic Three Centre Holiday with Marrakech and the Atlas Mountains.

-* BOOK EARLY * The Gnaoua and World Music Festival takes place between mid-May and early June * BOOK EARLY *
+* BOOK EARLY * The Gnaoua & World Music Festival takes place in early summer.